Lockheed Martin (NYSE:LMT) Releases FY 2021 Earnings Guidance

 Lockheed Martin (NYSE:LMT) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $21.950-$22.250 for the period, compared to the Thomson Reuters consensus estimate of $26.680.
 The company issued revenue guidance of $67.30 billion-$68.70 billion, compared to the consensus revenue estimate of $68.34 billion.

-A number of analysts recently commented on LMT shares.
-Credit Suisse Group reiterated a neutral rating and issued a $370.20 price objective (down from $394.00) on shares of Lockheed Martin in a research report on Tuesday, July 27th.
-Morgan Stanley lifted their price objective on Lockheed Martin from $445.00 to $458.00 and gave the stock an overweight rating in a research report on Wednesday, April 21st.
-Wells Fargo & Company boosted their target price on Lockheed Martin from $384.00 to $385.00 and gave the stock an equal weight rating in a research report on Tuesday, July 27th.
-Finally, Cowen reaffirmed a buy rating and set a $410.00 price target on shares of Lockheed Martin in a research report on Thursday, April 22nd.
-Four research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-Lockheed Martin presently has a consensus rating of Hold and an average target price of $400.87.
+Several research analysts recently weighed in on the stock.
+Morgan Stanley boosted their target price on shares of Lockheed Martin from $445.00 to $458.00 and gave the company an overweight rating in a research note on Wednesday, April 21st.
+Credit Suisse Group restated a neutral rating and issued a $370.20 price target (down previously from $394.00) on shares of Lockheed Martin in a report on Tuesday, July 27th.
+Cowen restated a buy rating and issued a $410.00 price target on shares of Lockheed Martin in a report on Thursday, April 22nd.
+Finally, Wells Fargo & Company lifted their price target on Lockheed Martin from $384.00 to $385.00 and gave the company an equal weight rating in a report on Tuesday, July 27th.
+Four research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+Lockheed Martin has a consensus rating of Hold and a consensus price target of $400.87.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, September 24th.
-Investors of record on Wednesday, September 1st will be paid a $2.60 dividend.
-This represents a $10.40 annualized dividend and a dividend yield of 2.86%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, September 24th.
+Shareholders of record on Wednesday, September 1st will be given a $2.60 dividend.
+This represents a $10.40 dividend on an annualized basis and a dividend yield of 2.91%.
 The ex-dividend date of this dividend is Tuesday, August 31st.
-Lockheed Martin’s dividend payout ratio (DPR) is 41.87%.
+Lockheed Martin’s payout ratio is 41.87%.

-In related news, CFO Kenneth R. Possenriede sold 2,787 shares of the business’s stock in a transaction that occurred on Monday, May 24th.
-The shares were sold at an average price of $387.53, for a total value of $1,080,046.11.
-Following the completion of the sale, the chief financial officer now directly owns 1 shares in the company, valued at $387.53.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Insiders own 0.18% of the company’s stock.
+In related news, CFO Kenneth R. Possenriede sold 2,787 shares of the company’s stock in a transaction that occurred on Monday, May 24th.
+The stock was sold at an average price of $387.53, for a total transaction of $1,080,046.11.
+Following the sale, the chief financial officer now directly owns 1 shares of the company’s stock, valued at approximately $387.53.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Corporate insiders own 0.18% of the company’s stock.

 About Lockheed Martin